HTTP-Requests/anti-motd-scanner/README.md

 # Anti-MOTD-Scanner AMS (Paper Version)
+## Please view the FAQ!
 This plugin is meant for smaller PRIVATE servers that want to stay hidden (really helps cracked servers).
 It prevents ServerListPing events from people who have never joined the server.
 It prevents less specialized/advanced automatic scanners from finding your server.
-It can't prevent more advanced scanners from joining with an account as this plugin does not interfere with the join process.
+It can't prevent TCP scans (change your defaut port from 25565) and it can't prevent more advanced scanners from joining with an account as this plugin does not interfere with the join process.
 This is a newer plugin, all suggestions are welcome!

 Download at:
 https://modrinth.com/project/anti-motd-scanner